Circlez-Square/yahoofinance_kcandle/README.md

 # yahoofinance_kcandle
-Switching times can be buggy
+Switching times can be buggy.

 Simple one-page web interaction allows you to freely choose the time and product.
 But there's a problem with the time-period conversion.